17 Signs of a Condescending Person in Relationships & How to Deal

 Whether it’s choosing a new apartment or planning a vacation, they act as though your opinion doesn’t matter.

-To them, your input is either irrelevant or lacking in logic, so why bother asking?
+To them, your input is either irrelevant or illogical, so why bother asking?

 When confronted, they might justify their actions by claiming that you have nothing valuable to contribute, further diminishing your role in the relationship.